Print Neighborhood Olympics Reading Comprehension with Fourth Grade Work

 Spanish: Las Olimpíadas del barrio

 By Mary Lynn Bushong

 2 Several parents stood by cheering them on.
-One or two of the "wheelbarrows" collapsed for a moment before getting up and pushing on.
+One or two of the "wheelbarrows" collapsed for a moment before getting up and carrying on.

-4 "The winners of the wheelbarrow race are Jess and Dan Turner; second were Abby Gresham and Livie Barton, and third were James and Zach Barton," said Mr. Porter.
+4 "The winners of the wheelbarrow race were Jess and Dan Turner; second place went to Abby Gresham and Livie Barton, and third place winners were James and Zach Barton," said Mr. Porter.

 5 The children stood in a row while ribbons with small medallions were put around their necks.
-Mr. Brazeal snapped digital pictures of them.
+Mr. Brazeal snapped pictures of them with his digital camera.

 6 As soon as they could, the three young Bartons ran to their parents to show off their prizes.